 The master-nodes on this network work in secure clusters which are named Quorums that provide the network services and prevent any threats of network attacks.
 Although built upon BTC’s core code this coin provides users with their own wallet infrastructure while transaction fees are negligible compared to BTC.

 The final coin takes privacy to the next level.
 If Ethereum was seen as a second generation cryptocurrency and attempted to fix the flaws with Bitcoin.

-There is third generation crypto which is set to make a bigger splash later this year bringing, even more, privacy and security than most other coins before it.
-This is Skycoin which does not just bring the concept of mesh networking to the fore it brings with it a full mesh-network that is genuinely peer-to-peer.
+There is third generation crypto which is set to make a bigger splash later this year bringing even more privacy and security than most other coins before it.
+Skycoin, does not just bring the concept of mesh networking to the fore it brings with it a full mesh-network that is genuinely peer-to-peer.

 The underlying network is not an infrastructure which is in place Skywire is a “New Internet” and is made up of standalone nodes.
 These nodes replace miners as with BTC, and they function by providing services such as connection and forwarding of data to users.